[ Printer Friendly Version ] [ Report Abuse ]

 At seven o' clock, I go back to my room to change for the Speak Easy, picking my standbys: Dom's old lace-lined top and charcoal skirt.
 When I return downstairs to the common room, Dom and Pickett enter the stone doorway at the same time.
 No surprise, they're in the midst of another spat.

 "I'd expect you'd be smarter than that," Pickett barks.
 "You're just ignoring the consequences—"

 "Could you please have a little discretion?"
 Dom glances around the room.
 She makes a beeline for me and Pickett shakes his head.
 She's by my side for only a moment before stomping to our room, long enough to whisper, "Henry thinks I shouldn't make a second expose on Rose and Scorpius."

 Pickett is still souring up the entrance when I walk over.
 "Don't tell me you agree with her," he scowls.
 "She's going to get too involved."

 "She says she's not interested in Scorpius.
 Give her the benefit of the doubt."

+His jaw clenches and he looks away.
 I squeeze his shoulder and it's all I can do before I have to rush over to the armor gallery.
-Pickett might be a right troll sometimes, but he cares a lot more about Dom than she realizes.
-The entire drama's such a teeter-totter.
-I want to believe Dom, but she makes it so hard sometimes.
+The entire drama surrounding Scorpius is such a teeter-totter.
+I want to believe Dom, but she makes it so hard.

 At exactly seven-thirty, sharp on the second, I arrive in the armor gallery.
-Valencia's waiting, a tad overdressed.
-We make our way up to the seventh floor with a little light conversation.
+Valencia's waiting, overdressed.
+We make our way up to the seventh floor with light conversation.

 "How's Witchy Business?" she asks.